2/4th Machine Gun Battalion (Australia): Garrison duties in northern Australia

 On 11 October 1941, the battalion entrained at Oakbank and began the journey north.
 They detrained at Alice Springs, where they camped overnight before continuing the journey by road in a 44-vehicle convoy, which took them further north to Larrimah.
 There they once again entrained for the final journey to Winnellie, which they reached on 19 October, after overnighting in Katherine.

 At Winnellie, the battalion was allocated a large defensive zone between Nightcliff, Lee Point and Shoal Bay, which included a large beach frontage, as well as extensive swamp lands and creeks further inland.
 Throughout November, extensive work was undertaken improving the camp and preparing this position with fortified emplacements.
 They also undertook various other garrison duties such as guarding ammunition dumps, and road and railway construction.
 The battalion also detached a company to Adelaide River for a period to complete construction tasks during this time.
-Heavy summer rains flooded the camp and surrounding area and as well as hampering construction, brought a wave of dengue fever amongst the battalion and the threat of crocodile attacks as the creeks within the battalion position swelled; the battalion's mascot, a dog named "Gunner", fell victim.
+Heavy summer rains flooded the camp and surrounding area and as well as hampering construction, brought a wave of dengue fever among the battalion and the threat of crocodile attacks as the creeks within the battalion position swelled; the battalion's mascot, a dog named "Gunner", fell victim.
 News of the Japanese attack on Pearl Harbor and invasion of Malaya came in early December and with it a need to bolster Australian forces in the Pacific.
 As Bennett pressed harder for reinforcements, on 23 December the 2/4th Machine Gun Battalion received orders to embark for Malaya.